Labdhiiii/Multilingual-Text-Recognization-and-Translation/README.md

-# Multilingual-Text-Recognization-and-Translation
+# Multilingual-Text-Recognization-and-Translation: This notebook outlines a simple pipeline for recognizing and translating multilingual text from images using OCR and translation models.
-This notebook outlines a simple pipeline for recognizing and translating multilingual text from images using OCR and translation models.
+---
 *Code Flow*
 * Install required libraries.
 * Initialize the OCR reader with support for multiple languages (e.g., Hindi and English).